Ogbunike

 Ogbunike is a town in the Oyi local government area of Anambra State, Nigeria.
 There are markets in Ogbunike.
 These include Plastic Products Dealers Society International Market Ogbunike.
 It is a suburb of Onitsha.

 Location

-It is located about 15 kilometers east of Onitsha.
+It is located about 15 km east of Onitsha.
 The Onitsha-Enugu expressway cuts through its northern border.
 The town is bordered on the east by Umudioka of the Dunukofia local government area, on the north-east by Umunya and on the north by Nkwelle-Ezunaka (both Oyi local government area).
 It shares its boundary on the west and south with Ogidi of Idemili North local government area.
 It has an uneven landscape with fertile soil and sufficient rainfall for a range of biannual plants.